 The Global Financial Innovation Network (GFIN) was formally launched in January 2019 by an international group of financial regulators and related organisations, including the Financial Conduct Authority (FCA).
 This built on the FCA’s early 2018 proposal to create a global sandbox.

-The GFIN is a network of 29 organisations committed to supporting financial innovation in the interests of consumers.
+The GFIN is a network of over 60 organisations committed to supporting financial innovation in the interests of consumers.

 The GFIN seeks to provide a more efficient way for innovative firms to interact with regulators, helping them navigate between countries as they look to scale new ideas.
 This includes a pilot for firms wishing to test innovative products, services or business models across more than one jurisdiction.